Open-source license

 Popular open source licenses include the Apache License, the MIT License, the GNU General Public License (GPL), the BSD Licenses, the GNU Lesser General Public License (LGPL) and the Mozilla Public License (MPL).

 Open-source licenses are software licenses that allow content to be used, modified, and shared.
 They facilitate free and open-source software (FOSS) development.
 Intellectual property (IP) laws restrict the modification and sharing of creative works.
 Free and open-source licenses use these existing legal structures for an inverse purpose.
 They grant the recipient the rights to use the software, examine the source code, modify it, and distribute the modifications.
-These criteria are outlined in the Open Source Definition.
+These criteria are outlined in The Open Source Definition (OSD).

 After 1980, the United States began to treat software as a literary work covered by copyright law.
 Richard Stallman founded the free software movement in response to the rise of proprietary software.
 The term "open source" was used by the Open Source Initiative (OSI), founded by free-software developers Bruce Perens and Eric S. Raymond.
 "Open source" emphasizes the strengths of the open development model rather than software freedoms.
 While the goals behind the terms are different, open-source licenses and free-software licenses describe the same type of licenses.

 The two main categories of open-source licenses are permissive and copyleft.
 Both grant permission to change and distribute software.
 Typically, they require attribution and disclaim liability.
 Permissive licenses come from academia.
 Copyleft licenses come from the free software movement.
 Copyleft licenses require derivative works to be distributed with the source code and under a similar license.
 Since the mid-2000s, courts in multiple countries have upheld the terms of both types of license.
 Software developers have filed cases as copyright infringement and as breaches of contract.